 - Post-operative rehabilitation: To help patients as they recover from surgical procedures.

 If you are considering treatment for a hand fracture, the University of Michigan Hand Surgeons will guide you, from consultation to recovery, to the best procedures for your individual needs.
-Our Hand Surgeons have dual appointments in Orthopaedic and Plastic Surgery with a specialization in Hand.
-Patients may be seen in the Orthopaedic Clinic or the Plastic Surgery clinic for treatment of hand conditions.
+Our hand surgeons have dual appointments in Orthopaedic and Plastic Surgery with a specialization in Hand.
+Patients may be seen in the Orthopaedic Clinic or the Plastic Surgery Clinic for treatment of hand conditions, or referred to Physical Medicine and Rehabilitation for non-surgical treatment.